 There is currently no known treatment for this illness, only palliative care and anti-viral tablets.
 The average life expectancy of a cat diagnosed with Leukaemia is 3-4 years.

 Feline Enteritis (also knows as Feline Parvovirus)

-Enteritis is one of the most contagious feline diseases in the UK and is also known as Parvovirus, which is known to cause similar problems in the canine world:
+Enteritis is one of the most contagious feline diseases in the UK and is also known as Parvovirus.
+This also causes similar problems in dogs as well:

 What Does a Primary Vaccination Schedule Look Like?

 The schedule for kitten and cat vaccinations is very similar to that required for dogs and puppies.

 The first treatment is given by injection between 8-9 weeks of age.